-Staying with the business for a transitional period can be beneficial for new owners as well.
+Staying with the business for a transitional period can be beneficial for new owners and allow you to more gradually move on.
 Helping them get started is great, but be careful not to micromanage the process.
 It is important to understand that the person taking over may not have the same leadership style as you.
-Your role is to be a resource.
+Your role is to be a resource and bring the institutional knowledge to the table.